tosc/vim/README.md

 ## TODO

 * BUG: When saving xml vim gives an error.
 Seems to be eclim who's doing it.
+* BUG: g:disableExternal doesn't disable omnisharp.

+* Find way to send texcompiling error to vim and hide the texcompiling window.
-* Find way to kill autotexcompiling when closing window.
+* Find way to kill autotexcompiling when closing tex buffer.
 * Open pdfviewer with vim / texcompiler.
-* Improve my gitstatusline.
-Use vimproc or dispatch to refresh it more often.
-* Do I use unite tag?
 * Look into vim-org
 * Check if ECLIM is a viable option for C and C++ code-completion.
-* Add RUBY ECLIM completion.
-* Add PHP ECLIM completion.
-* Add SCALA ECLIM completion.
 * Make vim create required directories by itself.
 * Eclim - find way of adding source directories using vim instead of having to open eclipse.
-* Check if plugin is loaded instead of checking if disablePlugin.
 * Make tags project specific.
 Currently language specific.
 * Rename repo to something more fitting, ex dotfiles.
-* BUG: g:disableExternal doesn't disable omnisharp.
+* Improve my gitstatusline.
+Use vimproc or dispatch to refresh it more often.
+* Turn all my external helpers into one big one with easy ways to increase functionality.
+	Have my helper in a terminal.
+Keybinding in vim builds and runs in that terminal and shows all output there.
+	Have my git status stuff update in there.
+	Have my texstuff building in there.